tstatler/doctools/guides/acs/sdks/ios/README.md

 The Cocoafish iOS SDK currently uses the Facebook SDK version 3.1, which only provides a framework.
 To use this framework, you must add it to your Xcode
 project:
 a.
-In Xcode with your project open, and your target selected go to the "Build Phases" tab and expand the "Link Binary With Libraries" item.
+In Xcode with your project open, and your target selected go to the **Build Phases** tab and expand the **Link Binary With Libraries** item.
 b.
-Click the "+" button which located at the bottom of the "Link Binary With Libraries" section.
+Click the **Add** button (+) located at the bottom of the **Link Binary With Libraries** section.
 c.
-In the "Choose frameworks and libraries to add:" click the "Add Other..." button.
+In the **Choose frameworks and libraries to add:** click **Add Other**.
 d.
-Select the folder: cocoafish-ios-sdk/src/FacebookSDK.framework
+Select the folder: `cocoafish-ios-sdk/src/FacebookSDK.framework`.

 4\.
-Add additional iOS frameworks Some additional frameworks must be linked in your Xcode project.
+Add additional iOS frameworks.
+Some additional frameworks must be linked in your Xcode project.
 a.
-In Xcode with your project open, and your target selected go to the "Build Phases" tab and expand the "Link Binary With Libraries" item.
+In Xcode with your project open, and your target selected go to the **Build Phases** tab and expand the **Link Binary With Libraries** item.
 b.
-Click the "+" button which located at the bottom of the "Link Binary With Libraries" section.
+Click the **Add** button (+) located at the bottom of the **Link Binary With Libraries** section.
 c.
-Select Accounts.framework, AdSupport.framework, and Social.framework and
+Select `Accounts.framework`, `AdSupport.framework`, and `Social.framework` and
-click the "Add" button.
+click the **Add** button.

 5\.
-Add SQLite dynamic linked library to your Xcode project
+Add the SQLite dynamic linked library to your Xcode project.
 a.
-In Xcode with your project open, and your project selected go to the "Build Settings" tab and expand the "Linking" item
+In Xcode with your project open, and your project selected go to the **Build Settings** tab and expand the **Linking** item
 b.
-Add the flag "-lsqlite3.0" to "Other Linker Flags" item.
+Add the flag `-lsqlite3.0` to the **Other Linker Flags** item.

 6\.
-Add two Facebook bundles to your project
+Add two Facebook bundles to your project .
-Drag the two files to your project navigator pane to add them to your project:
+Drag the following two files to your project navigator pane to add them to your project:

-a. cocoafish-ios-
-sdk/src/FacebookSDK.framework/Resources/FacebookSDKResources.bundle
-b. cocoafish-ios-
-sdk/src/FacebookSDK.framework/Resources/FBUserSettingsViewResources.bundle
+    cocoafish-ios-sdk/src/FacebookSDK.framework/Resources/FacebookSDKResources.bundle
+    cocoafish-ios-sdk/src/FacebookSDK.framework/Resources/FBUserSettingsViewResources.bundle

 7\.
 Add the Facebook SDK Header files to your project
-Drag the folder to your project navigator pane to add it to your project:
+Drag the following folder to your project navigator pane to add it to your project:

     cocoafish-ios-sdk/src/FBConnect

 8\.
-Add the facebook id to your app's plist under `URL types`.
+Add the facebook ID to your app's `Info.plist` file under `URL types`.

 {@img facebook_ios_setting.png}

 9\.
-Add the following code to your AppDelegate.m
+Add the following code to your `AppDelegate.m` file:

     // pre 4.2
     - (BOOL)application:(UIApplication *)application handleOpenURL:(NSURL *)url